Wireless keyboard hacking has become popular again since Kali released Nethunter and other tools such as Keysweeper.

-These hacks are nothing new and many keyboard manufacturers have begun to encrypt wireless keyboard signals with AES algorithm.
+These hacks are nothing new, and many keyboard manufacturers have begun to encrypt wireless keyboard signals with the AES algorithm.

 The bad news is many cheap off-the-shelf keyboards do not encrypt the signal.

 How Do These Hacks Work?

 Sniffers are used to seek out and grab any keys that are typed into a keyboard.
-Some of these sniffers work on smartphones which with Nethunter can turn an Android phone into a wireless keyboard sniffer.
+Some of these sniffers work on smartphones, with the tool Nethunter turning an Android phone into a wireless keyboard sniffer.

 Some hackers use antennas to pick up a signal and decode it.
 This is the most common approach to use specialized radio equipment to pick up wireless signals from a distance and then decode them.